Don’t make a big to-do about the turkey; brine it, put it in the oven, and don’t think about it again.

 Why cucumbers and vinegar hold a special place in the “good book”, this is the Bible to some of y’all.
 Don’t believe me…Numbers 11:5 and Isaiah 1:8 and as for the vinegar Matthew 27:34 and John 19:29.
 Look it up.

-Did y’all know that pickles were declared a medical aid and a beauty aid?
+Did y’all know that pickles were declared both medical aid and beauty aids?
 Aristotle praised the healing effects of cured cucumbers and Cleopatra stated that her good looks came from a hearty diet of pickles.
 I’m not believing either one of them statements can be proven today, so I wouldn’t be trying it y’all.

-Tilly: Given that we are urged to eat sauerkraut and kimchi for digestive health, Aristotle and Cleopatra make sense.
+Tilly: Given that we are urged to eat sauerkraut and kimchi for digestive health, Aristotle and Cleopatra were ahead of their time.
 Healthy gut = healthy skin.

 Well, now that you know the history of this biblical product allow me to give you some hints on what you can do with the brine that is left over.

-- When you are finished with the pickles use your favorite raw vegetables such as sliced red onion, cauliflower, carrots and celery in pickle juice and soak in refrigerator.
+- When you are finished with the pickles cover your favorite raw vegetables such as sliced red onion, cauliflower, carrots and celery in pickle juice and store in refrigerator.
 They are great just for snackin’ or for the tops of salads.

-- 3 tablespoons to ¾-cup mayonnaise and mix with 3 pounds of cooked potatoes makes a great salad.
+- 3 tablespoons pickle juice to ¾-cup mayonnaise and mix with 3 pounds of cooked potatoes makes a great salad.

 - If you want a classic macaroni salad, add 3 tablespoons to ½-cup mayonnaise and mix with 2 cups of cooked macaroni.